jgh/play-stretchy/README.md

          data:true
      }
    }
+   indicies:  [
+   {
+       name: stuff
+       deleteIndex: true
+       createIndex: true
    }
+   ]
+}
 ```
 This will create a new local node that holds data.
+It will also drop and recreate a 'stuff' index on startup.

-This is  all you  need to start  indexing  and searching.
-See XXX  for  how to connect  to
+This is  all you  need to start  indexing  and searching stuff.
+Elasticsearch will automatically create mappings  for the  objects you index to  define  these
+mappings yourself  see TODO: mappings

+See TODO: client config  for  how to connect  to
-existing  elasticsearch nodes.
+existing  elasticsearch nodes

-### Play2 controller sample
+.### Play2 controller sample

 ```
 package controllers